 Where are you building highway covers?

 The location and dimension of highway covers are to be over I-5 and ultimately defined by the Executive Steering Committee for the I-5 Rose Quarter Improvement Project.
-ODOT’s current cover design proposes two locations for the highway covers: where the highway crosses over I-5 at Broadway, Williams, and Weidler Streets, and where the highway connects Vancouver Avenue with a new proposed Hancock/Dixon Street crossing.
+ODOT’s original cover design proposed two locations for the highway covers: where the highway crosses over I-5 at Broadway, Williams, and Weidler Streets, and where the highway connects Vancouver Avenue with a new proposed Hancock/Dixon Street crossing.

-How is the Independent Cover Assessment work independent from the I-5 Rose Quarter Improvement Project work?
+How was the Independent Cover Assessment work independent from the I-5 Rose Quarter Improvement Project work?

-The Independent Cover Assessment team is not controlled by Oregon Department of Transportation.
-Rather it is directed by the Executive Steering Committee, and is contractually obligated to maintain professional independence in our work.
-The Independent Cover Assessment team is solely responsible for the analyses that are developed and presented to the Executive Steering Committee.
+The Independent Cover Assessment team was not controlled by Oregon Department of Transportation.
+Rather it was directed by the Executive Steering Committee, and was contractually obligated to maintain professional independence in our work.
+The Independent Cover Assessment team was solely responsible for the analyses that were developed and presented to the Executive Steering Committee in June 2021.

-The Executive Steering Committee directs the Independent Cover Assessment in public outreach, analyses, and the creation of development scenarios, as well as makes the final recommendation to the Oregon Department of Transportation regarding the I-5 covers.
+The Executive Steering Committee directed the Independent Cover Assessment in public outreach, analyses, and the creation of development scenarios, as well as being responsible for making the final recommendation to the Oregon Department of Transportation regarding the I-5 covers.